Many or all companies we feature compensate us. Compensation and editorial

 Other factors that determine approval

-While your credit score is a major factor in qualifying for a personal loan, it’s not the only one.
-Lenders also look at some other financial characteristics, including:
+Your credit score is a major factor in qualifying for a personal loan, but it’s not the only one.
+Lenders also consider other financial characteristics, including:

 • Income: Lenders want to know you have a reliable source of income and so may require pay stubs or tax returns.